SCOPE OF THIS CHAPTER

 11.1 Pre-birth 'Good Practice Steps'

-- A risk assessment of the parent(s) should 'commence immediately upon the social workers being made aware of the mother's pregnancy';
+- A needs assessment of the parent(s) should 'commence immediately upon the social workers being made aware of the mother's pregnancy';

 12. Regular Review